strongloop/strong-mq/README.md

 Note that the `host` is mandatory when using a URL.

-ActiveMQ ships with an example configuration sufficient to run the sl-mq unit tests.
+ActiveMQ ships with an example configuration sufficient to run the strong-mq unit tests.

 Note that node-stomp-client has been tested only with Active MQ 5.8.0.
 It can